jbremz/physics-mi/experiments/008-net-embed/README.md

 1. Train an MLP on MNIST (as small as possible with good accuracy)
 2. Train my embedder with various different input and output nodes - maybe I could constrain this more at first?
 3. see what happens with the embeddings?

+## `06-bottleneck-static-grid-higher-d.ipynb`

+I tried moving in a bigger leap towards real datasets but I'm going to try smaller steps again now.
+Here I'm just increasing the dimensionality of the input data.
+I'll try and scale this up until we reach something sensible like 64 dimensions and see if the separation still holds on controlled toy data.